Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 Cons

-Touting faster speeds and a stable ball flight on drives, the Chrome Soft balls benefit from the Graphene-infused Dual Soft Fast Core.
+Touting faster speeds and a stable ball flight on drives, the Chrome Soft golf balls benefit from the Graphene-infused Dual Soft Fast Core.

-The patented Core maximizes compression of the soft balls for maximum distance while reducing side spin for straighter drives making it one of the best golf balls.
+The patented Core maximizes compression of the soft balls for maximum distance while reducing side spin for straighter drives, making it one of the best golf balls.

 A thin yet durable Tour Urethane Cover provides a tremendous feel.

-The Chrome Soft’s design also is very forgiving when contact with the clubface does not find the sweet spot.
+The Chrome Soft’s design is also very forgiving when contact with the clubface does not find the sweet spot.

 Pinnacle Soft Golf Ball